-In 1960 whilst working as a vocalist with the Ronnie Hancox band, Susan Maughan made her first record, an EP of songs from the musical Oliver with actor David Kossoff.
+In 1960 whilst working as a vocalist with the Ronnie Hancox band, Newcastle-born Susan Maughan (born Marian Susan Maughan) made her first record, an EP of songs from the musical Oliver with actor David Kossoff.

 The following year she was signed to the Philips label and was also recruited as the female vocalist in the Ray Ellington Quartet who were best known for providing musical interludes on The Goon Show.